-Dribbble Records84 is a Fireworks PNG freebie which is based on a Dribbble shot85 of mine.
+Dribbble Records is a Fireworks PNG freebie which is based on a Dribbble shot of mine.
 I liked the end result, so I decided to release the file as a freebie (for personal/non-commercial use).
 If you open the file in Fireworks, you can learn a bit about gradients, blending modes and live filters.

 Dark UI Kit Templates

-Dark UI Kit89 (by Dustin Evans90) is a great looking set of templates for Adobe Fireworks which is completely free.
+Dark UI Kit (by Dustin Evans) is a great looking set of templates for Adobe Fireworks which is completely free.
 You can learn from it or just (re)use the templates in both personal and commercial projects.